centrahq/api-documentation/pages/03.fe-development/01.fe-elements/docs.md

 * `items.name` filters on specific item names.
 * `onlyAvailable`, when true, only returns products that are in stock or available for preorder.
 If you also specify `items.name`, those items must be available.
 * `uri` filters on a product or category with a specific URI.

+[notice-box=info]
+Remember that you can expand the Product model by defining [Custom Attributes](/overview/custom-attributes) for your Products and Variants.
+These attributes can then also be used as product filters in the API, as described in the [Search and filtering](#search-and-filtering) chapter.
+[/notice-box]

 ##### Examples